jrosebud/jrosebud.github.io/j553/week2-2/slides/slides.md

 ---

----

 ##Floats

-Float is a CSS positioning property, used to lay out a web page.
+Float is a CSS property used to lay out a web page.

 ![](http://css-tricks.com/wp-content/csstricks-uploads/web-layout.png)